tloehr/rlgagent/README.md

 # Hard- and Software

-Agents are supposed to run on Raspberry Pi computers with several input and output devices connected to them.
-Like LED stripes, sirens (switched by relay boards), push buttons, LCDs etc. But it is also possible to run them on a standard desktop computers (Mac, Windows, Linux).
-In this case, they start up a Swing GUI to simulate the aforementioned devices on the screen or via the sound card.
+The Agent-Software usually runs on Raspberry Pi computers with several input and output devices connected to them.
+Like LED stripes, sirens (switched by relay boards), push buttons, LCDs etc. But it is also possible to run them on a standard desktop computers (Mac, Windows, Desktop Linux).
+In this case, they start up with a graphical user interface to simulate the aforementioned devices on the screen or via the sound card.

 ![agent-gui](src/main/resources/docs/agent-gui.gif)